dpblum/fastpca/README.md

 p    = number of dimensions

 OUTPUT:
-c    = principal components, PC sc   = PC scores (projections of observations on PC's) lat  = variance captured by each PC score expl = cumulative lat in percent
+c    = principal components
+sc   = principal components scores (projections of observations on principal components) lat  = variance captured by each principal component score expl = cumulative lat in percent

-The p-n PC's that does not explain any variance are automatically excluded from the results
+The p-n PC's that does not explain any variance are automatically excluded from the results.